-5 Considerations When Buying a Used Motorcycle
+5 Considerations When Buying A Used Bike

 When you plan out a budget for a used bike, make sure to consider the extra expenses: gear, insurance, registration, taxes, storage, and the lot.

 With proper budgeting, you can get awesome gear, full insurance coverage instead of the bare minimum, a rental shed to store your bike in over the winter instead of leaving it out by the curb with a cover on it, and much more.

 As a general guideline, we recommend that a first bike should not cost more than $7000—including gear, registration, insurance, full maintenance (once before the riding season and once when wintering your bike), and, of course, the bike itself.

 Ah yes, the classic argument among all motorcyclists: where should you start on power?

 As a general rule, we recommend staying under 600-650cc for engine displacement and keeping the power under 75 hp.
 This is especially true for sport bikes (new riders can sometimes handle 750cc in a cruiser without too much trouble, since these bikes are designed to be slower than sport models).